RednibCoding/OpenShadowFlare/readme.md

 great little action RPG from the early 2000s that deserves to be playable for a long time yet.

-Right now, we are carefully reconstructing the support DLLs used by the original game.
-The goal is to match their original behavior as closely as we can before moving on to `ShadowFlare.exe` itself.
-Modern features such as widescreen support and native builds can come later, first we want a solid, faithful foundation.
+We started by reconstructing all fourteen support DLLs used by the original game.
+With that foundation in place, the main work is now a faithful, cross-platform reconstruction of `ShadowFlare.exe`.
+Modern extras such as widescreen support can come later; first we want the original game working properly.

 [![Join us on Discord](readme/discord.png)](https://discord.gg/4F2dMu5qwQ)